 Authority Governors are appointed by Nottinghamshire County Council to serve on the Governing Body of each Local Authority maintained school.

-Mr Gordon Monaghan.
+Mr Gordon Monaghan, Vice Chair of Governors.
 Having been brought up in Cotgrave, I have recently moved back to Cotgrave with my partner and baby son.
 I am a solicitor working in Leicester city centre, but have spent much of my professional life working in Nottingham.
 In my professional career I have advised schools in commercial disputes, as well as preparing for academy conversion.
 I am keen to help put back into the community and I have always understood the importance of a strong education system.
 In my spare time I enjoy swimming, cycling and running and, since the birth of my son, I would describe myself as a retired triathlete.

 Staff Governors are elected by the staff at the school and must be a member of staff at the time of their election.
 Unlike the role of Parent Governor (which continues until the end of the term of office), the Staff Governor role is terminated when the member of staff leaves the school.